A self guided tour to Umbria’s most famous medieval hill-town and Unesco heritage site

 Located Just on the same side of the stunning Roman Temple of Minerva but closer to the fountain, presently it’s the best choice for simple eating in the town centre.
 The owners Roberta and Andrea are warm-hearted and honest.
 Closed Thursdays

 Pizzeria Il Duomo, Via Porta Perlici 11, tel: 075 816326, closed Wednesdays

 Basic pizzeria not far from the Matteotti parking lot.

 Trattoria Pallotta (tel: 075 812 649) off Piazza del Comune is mentioned by several guidebooks and offer Umbrian specialties of reliable quality.
 Price is slightly higher than the other places listed, but they represent a good solution if one does not have the time to drive out of town.
 Charming ambiance, lovely service.

 Libreria Zubboli.
 A small bookshop with a good selection of beautifully decorated stationery at better prices than il Papiro further on.
 Walking maps of the Subasio Park and a few guidebooks in English are also stocked here.
+Ask to visit their great historic workshop tucked in a side alley.
 Piazza del Comune 19

 Tessitura Pardi.
-Beautiful fabrics, artisanally made, using only natural fibers (cotton and hemp or flax).
-Various household items with fruits, birds and geometrical patterns belonging to the Umbrian tradition.
-Corso Mazzini.
+Beautiful artisan fabrics made, using only natural fibers (cotton and hemp or flax).
+Various household items with fruits, birds and geometrical patterns belonging to the Umbrian Renaissance tradition.
+Via Fortini 2.